-In the off chance that your acid mantle becomes out of whack, don't fret!
-Just follow these 3 easy steps:
+In the off chance that your moisture barrier becomes out of whack, don't stress, just follow these 3 easy steps: